BEST Books on Guatemala: Read Before You Go!

 Part 3 felt repetitive.
 Here the author covers the response in the United States to the civil wars, the migration crisis, and U.S. immigration policy, including that under Donald Trump.

-This is an incredibly eye-opening and enlightening book on a region of the world that I knew nothing about before I visited it in 2021.
-I don’t think I’m unique as an American.
+Verdict: This is an incredibly eye-opening and enlightening book on a region of the world that I knew nothing about before I visited it in 2021.
+I don’t think I’m unique as an American in this regard.
 Every American should read this book to understand what their country has been doing in Central America, especially since 1954.

 However, it’s not a perfect book.
-I believe that Chomsky is correct in saying that the U.S. is partly responsible for the poverty, inequality, and violence facing Central America today.
-However, I don’t think she presented her argument very convincingly.
-She needed to use more detailed examples and a less emotional tone.
+I am sure Chomsky is correct in saying that the U.S. is partly responsible for the poverty, inequality, and violence facing Central America today.
+However, her overly emotional tone and lack of details took away from her argument.
+Instead, read the next book on this list: Everyone Who is Here is Gone.

 By Oscar Martinez (2016)